 Then one can ask.
-If differences in culture are such a huge obstacle for achieving success in global operating companies why don’t we put a lot of resources into finding a solution?
-After having talked to a lot of clients and attendees on my courses about it I think most people fall in one of two categories.
+If differences in culture are such a huge obstacle to achieving success in global operating companies why don’t we put a lot of resources into finding a solution?
+After having talked to a lot of clients and attendees of my courses about it I think most people fall into one of two categories.

 They either don’t believe in things that do not appear in a spreadsheet or they don’t have the internal organisational power in their company to change the focus to cross-cultural team effectiveness.

-So before starting the project of writing a doctoral dissertation on the subject I was keen to find out whether or not the challenges of managing and leading global organisation were real or only existed in the heads of people working in the HR departments.
+So before starting the project of writing a doctoral dissertation on the subject, I was keen to find out whether or not the challenges of managing and leading a global organisation were real or only existed in the heads of people working in the HR departments.

-I therefore decided to conduct a survey among middle managers in global operating companies around the world.
-I decided to define a global company as a company who has its presence on at least 3 continents.
+I, therefore, decided to conduct a survey among middle managers in globally operating companies around the world.
+I decided to define a global company as a company that has a presence on at least 3 continents.
 I also decided only to ask middle managers because they feel the daily dilemma between the different cultures and the dilemma between the corporate culture and the various national and professional cultures.

 White paper on Cultural Diversity in the Workplace

-I have promised the respondents anonymity so I will not disclose results segmented on company.
+I have promised the respondents anonymity so I will not disclose results segmented by the company.

 How long have the respondents been with their current company?

-As culture, whether its corporate- or national culture is something you understand over time, it was important for me to know for how long the respondents have been working with their current company.
+As a culture, whether it’s corporate- or national culture is something you understand over time, it was important for me to know for how long the respondents have been working with their current company.

-As it shows on the chart above 71% of the respondents have been with their current company for more than 2 years and 40% of them have been with their company for more than 5 years.
+As it shown in the chart above 71% of the respondents have been with their current company for more than 2 years and 40% of them have been with their company for more than 5 years.